HieJulia/event-stream/README.md

-Call Following APIS from Postman (Included postman file in the root folder	)
+Call Following APIS from Postman (Included postman file in the root folder

 	- http://localhost:8080/apis/v1/stream // To register a new event and persist in the database

 	- http://localhost:8080/apis/v1/log-event // To log the registry of the event after saving.
 Pass on to the listeners

 	- http://localhost:8080/apis/v1/create-rule // Create new consumer and listen the queue

 	- http://localhost:8080/apis/v1/dummy-logger // Log Notifications/Alerts

+Design of project:
+The application is based on the concept of Topic based Publish and Subscribe.
+Every time a event is created it is sent in a queue to whoever is listening.
+When admin create a rule the application links relative queues to the relavant consumers.
+Hence each consumer gets all the events it has subscribed to and can process its logic to handle the business requirement.

+- StreamController handles all the events and dumps them in mysql database.
+- LogEventController forwards the event to the exchange, which in turn forwards to whoever is listening for particular tag.
+- CreateRuleController allows to create rules for business logic.
+Understands the type of rule and create a suitable Consumer of it.
+It also binds consumer to listen to current queue with relavant tag.
+- Consumer's are created to address occurence of each related event in stream and perform the operation intended.
+- DummyController only logs all the alerts coming from Consumer.